 Kayla Ludlow loves being a Latina.
 She’s proud of her Hispanic heritage – her father is from Ecuador – and even though her parents split up when Kayla was young, her American-born mother made sure to teach Kayla about her heritage, including encouraging her to learn Spanish and take Latin dance classes.

 But people don’t always believe Kayla when she tells them she’s Hispanic.
 That’s because she was born with albinism, so even though she has all of her father’s features, she’s fair-skinned and blonde.
-Kayla inherited the condition – which means the body produces little or none of the pigment melanin – from her paternal grandfather.
+Kayla says she inherited the condition – which means the body produces little or none of the pigment melanin – from her paternal grandfather.
 In fact, on one of her visits to Ecuador she was able to speak with her grandfather about his life with albinism.

 “I wanted to listen to his story and his tips, so that was really cool,” says 20-year-old Kayla.
 “Although I wasn’t raised in a Hispanic culture, I’m Hispanic – and some traits from my father pop out every once in a while.”